Welcome to our On With Life programme, which provides supports for Parents and/or Carers of Children with an Acquired Brain Injury

 At Acquired Brain Injury Ireland we believe in a person-centred approach.
 This means we pay attention to the needs of Parents/Carers.
 We have learned a lot about what helps people carry on in this valuable role and how Parents/Carers need support too in managing this change in their lives.
 We are here to share this information with you to help you understand more about brain injury and the new life you are currently living.

 - Professionals working with children or young people with an acquired brain injury.

 Why do people need support?

 Living with and caring for a child or a young person with a brain injury is a life-changing event.
-Our On With Life Support Group for Parents/Carers of Children with an Acquired Brain Injury give family members an opportunity to share information, experiences and support each other in a safe non-judgemental environment.
+Our On With Life Support Group for Parents/Carers of Children with an Acquired Brain Injury allows family members to share information and experiences, and support each other in a safe non-judgemental environment.